 If you purchased on your Windows 10 device:

 All Minecraft Coin purchases are final.
 However, if an unauthorized purchase was made by someone else, contact Store support for the device that made the purchase.

 There is currently no way to gift Minecraft Coins directly.
 If you want to give someone Minecraft Coins, you can purchase gift vouchers for online stores and platforms where Minecraft Coins are currently being used.
 The recipient can then use these vouchers to credit their account and exchange for Minecraft Coins.
 Minecraft Coins can only be used on the account they were purchased or redeemed.

 For example, if you want to gift someone who plays Minecraft on Windows 10, you can purchase a gift card from participating retailers.
 This can then be redeemed and exchanged by the recipient for Minecraft Coins.

 The most common problem preventing an in-game purchase is that there aren’t enough coins.
-Check the top-right corner of the Store to make sure you have enough coins to make the purchase.
+Check the top-right corner of Microsoft Store to make sure you have enough coins to make the purchase.
 If not, you can select the + icon to purchase more.

 If you tried to purchase more coins but you don’t see them in your wallet, follow the steps in the previous section titled I didn't receive the coins that I purchased.
 What do I do?